jboss-openshift/openshift-quickstarts/datavirt64/dynamicvdb-datafederation/README.md

     Set this to one of the values listed in the _Datasource Configuration_ section.
 Follow the type specific instructions for initializing the database (e.g. seeding the data).
 After modifying the deployment configuration, the current deployment should be replaced with a new deployment containing your changes.

-> Note: Steps two and three are unnecessary if using the [datavirt-app-secret](https://github.com/jboss-openshift/application-templates/blob/master/secrets/datavirt-app-secret.yaml), as `datavirt-app-config` secret is defined and linked to the service account when that file is installed (e.g. `oc create -f application-templates/secrets/datavirt-app-secret.yaml`).
+> Note: Steps one and three are unnecessary if using the [datavirt-app-secret](https://github.com/jboss-openshift/openshift-quickstarts/blob/master/datavirt64/dynamicvdb-datafederation/app/resources/secrets/datavirt-app-secret.yaml), as `datavirt-app-config` secret is defined and linked to the service account when that file is installed (e.g. `oc create -f application-templates/secrets/datavirt-app-secret.yaml`).

 ### Using Red Hat JBoss Data Grid for Materialization